mdub/lazily/README.md

 - Features: Lazily provides some extra features not present in Ruby 2.0, such as multi-threaded lazy enumeration.
 - Speed: Despite being implemented in pure Ruby, `Enumerable#lazily` actually performs a little better than `Enumerable#lazy`.

-Q: When would you use built-in Ruby lazy enumerations, rather than Lazily?

-- I wouldn't.

 ### Others

 See also: